AdaCore/learn/courses/intro-to-ada/chapters/modular_programming.rst

 .. sectionauthor:: Raphaël Amiard

-So far, our examples have been simple standalone procedures.
+So far, our examples have been simple standalone subprograms.
 Ada is helpful in that regard, since it allows arbitrary declarations in a declarative part.
 We were thus able to declare our types and variables in the bodies of main procedures.